prebid/prebid.github.io/dev-docs/bidders/prebidServer.md

 });
 ```

-To use multiple prebid servers, set the following configuration.
+To use multiple prebid servers, just define `s2sConfig` as an array.
-The same bidder cannot be set in both configs
+The same bidder cannot be set in both configs.
+For example:

 ```
 pbjs.setConfig({